Home » All Posts » How to Castrate Livestock Safely (With Healing Photos & Tips)

 We choose to castrate no younger than 4 months but have castrated at 6 months as well.
 We prefer to allow male livestock to keep their testicles as long as possible dependent on their situation (behavior, sexually mature females around, going to a new home, etc.).

 The best advice is high and tight.
-The band should be above both testicles and very tight to make sure all blood flow is stopped.
+The band should be above both testicles, but below the teats, and very tight to make sure all blood flow is stopped.

-With banding cutting off blood supply, liken it so having a string wrapped around your finger tightly.
+With banding cutting off blood supply, liken it to having a string wrapped around your finger tightly.
 It will tingle and be uncomfortable until you lose feeling.

 That’s how it most likely feels for your livestock.
 It’s uncomfortable for a few hours to a day or so and then they act like nothing is wrong.
-That’s exactly how it went for our buckling.
+That’s exactly how it goes for our bucklings.

-I found that the scrotum swelled for a few days and then started to shrivel up like a grape to a raisin.
+We find that the scrotum swells for a few days and then starts to shrivel up.

 How does this grow sovereignty?